metarank/bigspring-hugo-startup-theme/exampleSite/content/english/blog/_index.md

 ---
-title: "Latest News"
+title: Metarank in a nutshell
-subtitle: ""
+subtitle: ''
-# meta description
-description: "This is meta description"
-draft: false
+description: Read latest news about development of metarank open source personalization library

 ---